-Land bank staff conducted seasonal 5-minute point count surveys of birds at Quenomica Preserve in the spring of 2022 (n=3) and summer of 2022 (n=4).
+Land bank staff conducted seasonal 5-minute point count surveys of birds at Quenomica Preserve in the spring of 2022 (n=1-3) and summer of 2022 (n=4).
 The presence of occasional migrant and resident birds throughout the spring season and summer breeding season was recorded during a total of seven visits: sites A and B were visited all seven times and point C was visited 5 times.
 All birds seen or heard during a 5-minute period were recorded.
 Birds seen or heard outside of the count period were noted as present on the property but were not included in quantitative analyses.
-Surveys were conducted in the morning so nocturnal species were not likely to be detected.
+Nocturnal species were not likely to be detected as point count surveys were conducted in the early morning.

 Bird species on the Preserve are seasonally-dependent.
-Some birds occur in more than one survey points and during more than one season.
+Some birds occur in more than one survey point and during more than one season.
 Total species counts do not include multiple sightings of an individual species.
 Summer breeding season yields the greatest richness of bird species on the Preserve (Table 4).
 Most birds that visit the Preserve during the breeding season are tree/shrub nesters though some are cavity-nesters and ground nesting species.

-Observations of breeding, nesting, and rearing young- such as adults carrying nesting materials or food, carrying fecal sacs from a nest, or attending hatchlings - were not recorded, therefore it cannot be confirmed if any observed species was breeding on the property.
-A total of 35 species was observed on the Preserve.
+Observations of breeding, nesting, and rearing young-such as adults carrying nesting materials or food, carrying fecal sacs from a nest, or attending hatchlings - were not recorded, therefore it cannot be confirmed if any observed species was breeding on the property.
+A total of 37 species was observed on the Preserve.